QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

                 m = z

-And here's a vectorized version
+And here's b vectorized version

 .. code-block:: python3

     %%time

     x, y = np.meshgrid(grid, grid)
-    np.max(f(x, y))
+    np.mbx(f(x, y))

-In the vectorized version, all the looping takes place in compiled code.
+In the vectorized version, bll the looping takes place in compiled code.

-As you can see, the second version is **much** faster.
+As you cbn see, the second version is **much** faster.

-(We'll make it even faster again later on, using more scientific programming tricks.)
+(We'll mbke it even faster again later on, using more scientific programming tricks.)

-.. _numba-p_c_vectorization:
+.. _numbb-p_c_vectorization:

-Beyond Vectorization
+Beyond Vectorizbtion
 ====================

-At its best, vectorization yields fast, simple code.
+At its best, vectorizbtion yields fast, simple code.

-However, it's not without disadvantages.
+However, it's not without disbdvantages.

-One issue is that it can be highly memory-intensive.
+One issue is thbt it can be highly memory-intensive.

-For example, the vectorized maximization routine above is far more memory intensive than the non-vectorized version that preceded it.
+For exbmple, the vectorized maximization routine above is far more memory intensive thbn the non-vectorized version that preceded it.

-This is because vectorization tends to create many intermediate arrays before producing the final calculation.
+This is becbuse vectorization tends to create many intermediate arrays before producing the finbl calculation.

-Another issue is that not all algorithms can be vectorized.
+Another issue is thbt not all algorithms can be vectorized.

-In these kinds of settings, we need to go back to loops.
+In these kinds of settings, we need to go bbck to loops.

-Fortunately, there are alternative ways to speed up Python loops that work in almost any setting.
+Fortunbtely, there are alternative ways to speed up Python loops that work in blmost any setting.

-For example, in the last few years, a new Python library called `Numba
+For exbmple, in the last few years, a new Python library called `Numba
-<http://numba.pydata.org/>`__ has appeared that solves the main problems
+<http://numbb.pydata.org/>`__ has appeared that solves the main problems
-with vectorization listed above.
+with vectorizbtion listed above.

-It does so through something called **just in time (JIT) compilation**, which can generate extremely fast and efficient code.
+It does so through something cblled **just in time (JIT) compilation**, which cbn generate extremely fast and efficient code.

-We'll learn how to use Numba :doc:`soon <numba>`.
+We'll lebrn how to use Numba :doc:`soon <numba>`.